Bofors 57 mm Naval Automatic Gun L/70: Mark 3

 The latest development of the gun is the Mark 3, designed in 1995 for use on the then planned Visby-class corvette.
-The Mark 3 system has kept the same rate of fire and ammunition capacity as the previous Mark 2 system but has added a ton of features to make it a modern system.
+The Mark 3 system has kept the same rate of fire and ammunition capacity as the previous Mark 2 system but has added many features to make it a modern system.
 Some of the primary changes includes: the ability to use Bofors 3P all-target programmable ammunition, the addition of a small muzzle velocity radar housed in a radome externally above the gun barrel for measuring the muzzle velocity of the departing projectiles for fire-control purposes, usually but not necessarily with the new Bofors 57 mm 3P ammunition, the ability to instantly change ammunition types by the use of a dual-feed system, another 1,000 rounds stowed in the standby rack beneath deck, as well as an improved fire control system.
 The Mark 3 system can also be operated/fired manually without the FC system using a joystick and video camera (mounted on the gun).
 The camera is fitted as standard.

 For the Visby-class corvette Bofors also developed a new optional low radar profile (also known as low radar cross-section, or RCS) stealth mounting (also known as a cupola), which allows the gun to be hidden from radar and plain sight when not in use.
 The stealth mount/cupola is made of carbon-fibre-reinforced polymer and has a very distinctive angular, low signature.

 The Bofors 57 mm SAK L/70 Mk3 was introduced into service with the Visby-class corvette—fitted on HSwMS Visby in the year 2000.
 It has since also been adopted by a variety of nations, such as Finland and the United States.
 In American service, the United States Navy has designated the Mark 3 as the Mark 110 Mod 0 57mm gun.
 According to a BAE Systems press release dated 1 August 2005, the Mark 110 would be manufactured at the BAE Systems facility in Louisville, Kentucky.
 BAE Systems has been awarded a contract by General Dynamics to provide two additional Mk110 Naval Gun Systems for the Independence variant of the US Navy's (USN's) Littoral Combat Ship (LCS).